-Mindfulness apps such as Headspace and Calm have been a runaway success over the past few years – but what may be surprising is that these and similar tools may be reducing people’s chances of hair loss.
+Mindfulness apps such as Headspace and Calm have been a runaway success over the past few years but what may be surprising is that these and similar tools may be reducing people’s chances of hair loss

-According to new research from the Carnegie Melon University in Pennsylvania, mindfulness meditation apps can categorically help to lower stress levels – and stress plays a part in a number of different hair loss conditions.
+According to new research from the Carnegie Melon University in Pennsylvania, mindfulness meditation apps can categorically help to lower stress levels and stress

 Stress and the hair growth cycle

 Stress frequently correlates with thinning hair which sheds diffusely from all over the scalp and can seem quite sudden, despite being triggered around three months before the hair fall becomes noticeable.
 This is called Telogen Effluvium

 Alongside a number of other factors, including nutritional imbalances, a change in medications and overly-strenuous fitness regimes, stress can sufficiently jolt the body into making a greater than normal number of hairs prematurely enter into the telogen (resting) phase of the growth cycle

 - can both speed up their onset and make existing conditions worse.
 Whereas telogen effluvium causes hair fall from the whole scalp, male and female pattern baldness only affect the follicles located around the top of the scalp and hairline.
 This condition is, however, permanent.

 levels during mindfulness practices.
 Researchers developed three separate programs which they then tried out on 144 stressed adults over two weeks.
 Each day for 20 minutes one third of the group received training in monitoring the present moment with acceptance; another third were coached in training in monitoring the present moment only; the final third were tutored in active control training.